-Information may be requested at any time on any procurement process and the Elected Local Policing procurement process is retained and filed in a way that ensures it can be easily used at a later date.
+Information may be requested at any time on any procurement process and the Elected Local Policing Bodies (Specified Information) Order requires that ITT and contracts are openly published on the Commissioner's website.
+It is therefore important that all information that forms part of the procurement process is retained and filed in a way that ensures it can be easily used at a later date.
+This is particularly important for tender submissions and any correspondence with suppliers.